 Resistance and Identity

-This identity of resistance is reflected in popular, historical literature and poetry by authors like Mahmoud Darwish, Ghassan Kanafani, Raja Shehadeh and Fadwa Tuqan, to name a few.
-The resilience of the Palestinian people in the face of persistent adversity is expressed and preserved in their writings, and has greatly influenced Palestinian culture.
+This identity of resistance is reflected in popular historical literature and poetry by authors like Mahmoud Darwish, Ghassan Kanafani, Raja Shehadeh, and Fadwa Tuqan, to name a few.
+The resilience of the Palestinian people in the face of persistent adversity is expressed and preserved in their writings and has greatly influenced Palestinian culture.

 The Cultural Life of Palestinians

-Palestinians Love for Exchanging Cultures
+Palestinian Love for Exchanging Cultures

 Palestinians are eager to show the rest of the world their culture.
 They have not always had the opportunity to do so and are therefore keen to share knowledge and allow international visitors to experience their homeland.
 They gladly engage with and welcome foreigners into their homes and communities, enthusiastically sharing with those who are interested.
 This hospitality and openness of the Palestinian people is sure to make your trip to Palestine unforgettable, as you will inevitably form lifelong friendships.